xuleimath/website/docs/examples/understanding_template.md

 For more advanced cases, replace `embed_methods` with a call to [`embed_methods_with_options`](https://docs.rs/risc0-build/latest/risc0_build/fn.embed_methods_with_options.html) and set appropriate options for your use case.

 ### Including
 Linking and embedding the guest methods using these [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) creates source files in the Rust output directory.
-To make this code available to the host, you need to include these generated files somewhere the host can find them.
-So, in your methods directory, create a file `src/lib.rs` with the following include command:
+To make this code available to the host, these generated files must be included somewhere the host can find them.
+So the methods directory contains a file `src/lib.rs` with the following include command:
 ```
 include!(concat!(env!("OUT_DIR"), "/methods.rs"));
 ```

 ### Build dependencies in Cargo
 Both linking and embedding depend on `risc0-build`.
 Since these happen in built scripts, Cargo needs to know they are _build_ dependencies.
-Therefore, in both the guest directory Cargo file (for linking) and the methods directory cargo file (for embedding), you need to include
+Therefore, in both the guest directory Cargo file (for linking) and the methods directory cargo file (for embedding), we include
 ```
 [build-dependencies]
 risc0-build = "0.11"
 ```
 (or adjust the version number if you want to use a different version of risc0).

 Additionally, the `embed_methods` code needs to know where to find the guest code.
-This is indicated with custom risc0 metadata in the methods directory cargo file, which looks something like
+This is indicated with custom `risc0` metadata in the methods directory cargo file, which looks like
 ```
 [package.metadata.risc0]
 methods = ["guest"]
 ```
-Here `"guest"` is the relative path to the root of the directory with the guest source code.
-This is the conventional location for the guest source code, so you don't need to change it if you are following the directory structure outlined above.
+Here `"guest"` is the relative path to the root of the directory with the guest source code, and can be adjusted if you aren't following the directory structure outlined above.

 ## Host code

 Now let's look at the host code need to execute the guest.

-### Host code: No-op

-Let's look at the simplest case where the host doesn't need to communicate with the guest, first in full and then line by line:
+The code in the template does not communicate with the guest or provide a method for sending the receipt to an external verifier.
+Let's look at the code first in full, then line by line:
 ```
 use methods::{METHOD_NAME_ID, METHOD_NAME_PATH};
 use risc0_zkvm::host::Prover;

 fn main() {
+    // Make the prover.
+    let method_code = std::fs::read(METHOD_NAME_PATH)
+        .expect("Method code should be present at the specified path; did you use the correct *_PATH constant?");
-    let mut prover = Prover::new(&std::fs::read(METHOD_NAME_PATH).unwrap(), METHOD_NAME_ID).unwrap();
+    let mut prover = Prover::new(&method_code, METHOD_NAME_ID)
+        .expect("Prover should be constructed from valid method source code and corresponding method ID");

+    // Run prover & generate receipt
-    let receipt = prover.run().unwrap();
+    let receipt = prover.run()

-    receipt.verify(METHOD_NAME_ID).unwrap();
+        .expect("Valid code should be provable if it doesn't overflow the cycle limit.
+See `embed_methods_with_options` for information on adjusting maximum cycle count.");

+    // Optional: Verify receipt to confirm that recipients will also be able to verify your receipt
+    receipt.verify(METHOD_NAME_ID)
+        .expect("Code you have proven should successfully verify; did you specify the correct method ID?");
 }

 ```
 We start with use declarations
 ```